HeteroChromia420/OBQSS/README.md

 Utilities & Tools

-    mousepad: A lightweight text editor for quick edits.
+    l3afpad: A lightweight text editor for quick edits.
-    rofi: A run dialog for launching applications.
+    gmrun: A run dialog for launching applications.
     galculator: A simple calculator utility.
-    arandr: Tool for managing monitor settings and resolution.
+    lxrandr: Tool for managing monitor settings and resolution.
     obconf: GUI configuration tool for Openbox settings.
     lxappearance: Tool for customizing themes, icons, and fonts in GTK applications.
     qt5ct: Configuration tool for managing Qt5 application appearance.
-    picom: A lightweight compositor for window effects like transparency and shadows.
+    xcompmgr: A lightweight compositor for window effects like transparency and shadows.
     libnotify: A library for desktop notifications, used by various applications.

 File Management